萌妹子

 Cute Girl / Adorable Girl

 A 'méng mèi zi' is the archetypal cute, sweet, endearingly innocent young woman who makes your heart melt.
-The word 'méng' (萌) was borrowed from Japanese otaku culture meaning 'to bud' or spark affection, and 'mèi zi' simply means girl.
+Emerging around 2013, the word 'méng' (萌) was borrowed from Japanese otaku culture meaning 'to bud' or spark affection, and 'mèi zi' simply means girl.
 By 2015 the phrase had jumped from anime forums into everyday slang, used as a compliment, a flirty label, or even a self-deprecating identity.
 Think less 'hot' and more 'puppies-and-bubble-tea adorable.'

 Cultural Context